Async API Documentation

 Returns:

-An instance of an implementation of AsyncAuthManager that returns auth info from the given provider and refreshes it, calling the provider again, when the auth info expires (because the server flagged it as expired).
+An instance of an implementation of AsyncAuthManager that returns auth info from the given provider and refreshes it, calling the provider again, when the auth info was rejected by the server.

 Return type: